 We recommend that every cat have Revolution or Revolution Plus Topical Drops applied every month just in front of your cat’s shoulder blades to control hookworms, roundworms, fleas, ear mites and heartworms.
 No other product provides this much protection.

 Tapeworms are contracted by swallowing a flea or by eating a rodent.
 For excellent flea control and to prevent tapeworms, we recommend a topical flea preventative called Revolution for Cats.
 Cats that are hunters for rodents may need frequent treatment to eliminate tapeworms.
 There is not a reliable test for tapeworms since tapeworms do not pass large numbers of eggs into the stool as other intestinal parasites do, but if your pet has tapeworms, it is possible you will see quarter to half inch white segments in the stool or near the rectum.
 When tapeworm segments dry, they look like a grain of rice.
 Call us if you see these and we will dispense a tapeworm medication as long as your pet’s annual exam is up to date.
 Tapeworms are not passed directly between animals, so only the affected pet needs to be treated.
 Dragging the rear might be a sign of tapeworms, but overly full anal glands that need to be expressed are a more common cause of scooting.
 We can perform anal gland expression for you or teach you to do it.

-Ticks are abundant in the spring and summer, especially in Western NC.
+Ticks are abundant in the spring and summer, but we are seeing ticks year round in WNC.
 Ticks are more likely to attach to dogs than cats, but if a tick does attach to your cat, it is important to remove it quickly.
 To treat and prevent ticks on your cat, discuss with your veterinarian which product is right for your cat.
-We carry Frontline Plus for cats which can be used for the treatment of ticks and can be used safely along with Revolution for cats as long as the two products are applied 24 hours apart.
+We carry Revolution Plus for cats which now includes protection against ticks, along with ear mites, fleas, heartworms and some intestinal parasites.

 Heartworms in cats can be a fatal disease: